rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the sample Azure media web application that is deployed at http://www.skymedia.io

-Here is a sample Azure Media Services stream playing with Azure Media Player.
+Here is an intro Azure Media Services stream playing with Azure Media Player.
 Note the HTTP manifest url at the bottom.

 ![](http://skystorage.azureedge.net/Snip1.AzureSkyMediaIntroduction.png)